 Pursuant to the provisions of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 the names and other particulars of employees are set out in aseparate statement attached herewith and forming part of the report.
-(Annexure-IV).
+(Annexure-IV)

-Pursuant to Section 134(3)(a) of the Companies Act 2013 read with Rule 12(1) of theCompanies (Management and Administration) Rules 2014 the extract of annual return isannexed herewith and forming part of the report.
+Pursuant to Section 134(3)(a) of the Companies Act 2013 read with Rule 12(1) of theCompanies (Management and Administration) Rules 2014 the extract of the Annual Return isannexed herewith and forming part of the report.
 (Annexure-V)

 | ||For and on behalf of the Board of Directors |